johann-petrak/gatetool-runpipeline/README.md

 do not save anything at all and just run the pipeline for some side-effect (e.g. training a machine learning model, calculating corpus statistics, ...).

-This version of the tool is based on Maven and requires Maven and Java 8 SDK to be installed on the computer.
-Everything else is handled by Maven.

-The previous version of this toll was based on ant and included Scala and the library necessary for compiling.

 ## Requirements